-During the 11-year period FY 2014 through FY 2024, toll revenues on the Sawgrass Expressway are projected to increase to about \$86 million, up from \$64 million in FY 2014.
-The projections are higher than the revenue forecast included in the last issued Traffic and Earnings Report due to the lower than expected elasticity resulting from the toll rate increase in late June 2012.
-It is also caused by the improving economy in Florida, showing signs of growth in truck traffic on the Turnpike.
+During the 11-year period FY 2016 through FY 2026, toll revenue on the Sawgrass Expressway is projected to exceed \$104 million, up from over \$74 million in FY 2016.
+The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida along with increased tourism and the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
+The variation in the average toll rates is due to these factors combined with the increases in SunPass® participation (SunPass® customers typically pay less) and annual indexing of SunPass® and TOLL-BY-PLATE toll rates.